cepthomas/c_bag_of_tricks/README.md

 They all (except pnut) use the opaque pointer (pimpl) idiom.

 Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.

-A QMake project using mingw is supplied (no Qt libs in output).
+A VS Code workspace using mingw and CMake is supplied.

 ![logo](https://github.com/cepthomas/c-bag-of-tricks/blob/master/felix.jpg)